bn4t/bn4t.me/content/posts/creating-a-new-website.md

 Later on I switched to Gitlab pages for automatic deployment, just because it's simpler and everything is in the same place.
 I also put cloudflare in front of my Website to enable their cdn and caching, which significantly decreased the loading time of the page (especially the caching).

+### Update 2 (05.12.2018)

+Switched to the Hermit theme.
+Additionally changed the hosting to a dedicated Webserver instead of Gitlab Pages.